 Some of the most popular ones include Saint Bavo Cathedral, Saint-Nicolas’ Church and Saint Michael’s Church.

-There’s a great walking tour on GPS My City, which guides you through all of Ghent’s sacred buildings in about 4 hours.
-You can find it here.
+There’s a great walking tour on GPS My City, which guides you through all of Ghent’s sacred buildings as well as other popular hotspots.
+Check it out here.

 We think city breaks are simply magical during the winter months.
 There are often fewer crowds, cheaper prices and a festive spirit in the air.